jez/blog/source/_posts/2016-03-09-sml-dev-setup.markdown

 $ rlwrap sml
 ```

 `rlwrap` stands for "readline wrap."
-Readline is a library that simply adds to a
+Readline is a library that adds all the
-REPL program all the features mentioned above:
+features mentioned above to any REPL program:

-- Command history tracking
+- Command history tracking (up arrow keys)
 - Line editing with arrow keys
-- Configurability through the `~/.inputrc` file
+- Configuration through the `~/.inputrc` file
   - We can use this to get fancy features like Vi keybindings

 For more information, see [these lines][inputrc] of my inputrc, a small part of